moka-guys/soteria/README.md

 The app can be packaged into a docker container which can be created using the Dockerfile.
 The docker image is used for testing and production purposes (depending on the volumes provided).

-*Ensure Test = False in the config file before creating the docker image.*
+*Ensure DEBUG = False in the config file before creating the docker image.*

-1. Clone the repository and then run the following commands to creat the docker image:
+1. Clone the repository and then run the following commands to create the docker image:
 ```
 sudo docker build -t soteria:v1.0 -f Dockerfile /usr/local/src/mokaguys
 ```